rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

   stats_funcN(...) as result_nameN
 ```

-This calculates `stats_func*` per each `step` of the [`_time`](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) field
+This calculates `stats_func*` for each `step` of the [`_time`](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) field
 across logs returned by `<q>` [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax).
 The `step` can have any [duration value](https://docs.victoriametrics.com/victorialogs/logsql/#duration-values).
-For example, the following LogsQL query returns per-minute number of logs and unique ip addresses over the last 5 minutes:
+For example, the following LogsQL query returns per-minute number of logs and unique IP addresses over the last 5 minutes:

 ```logsql
 _time:5m | stats by (_time:1m) count() logs_total, count_uniq(ip) ips_total
 ```

 It might be useful to calculate running stats over the calculated per-time bucket stats, with the help of [`running_stats` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#running_stats-pipe).
-For example, the following query adds running number of logs into `running_hits` field for the query above:
+For example, the following query adds the running number of logs to the `running_hits` field for the query above:

 ```logsql
 _time:5m